nicholast25/AirPollutionPINN/JakartaMetrapolitanArea/README.md

 # NO₂ Experimental Scenarios

-The NO₂ reconstruction experiments primarily focus on large-scale mobility and traffic-related emission variations during the Idulfitri holiday periods in 2023-2025.
+The NO₂ reconstruction experiments primarily focus on large-scale mobility and traffic-related emission variations during the Eid al-Fitr holiday periods in 2023-2025.

 ---